davidzoltowski/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student in Neuroscience at Princeton University where I am advised by and work with Jonathan Pillow in the [Pillow Lab](https://pillowlab.princeton.edu/).
-I additionally collaborate with Ryan Adams in the [Laboratory for Intelligent Probabilistic Systems](http://lips.cs.princeton.edu/).
-My interests are in statistical neuroscience and probabilistic machine learning, and my current research projects include latent variable models of neural activity during decision-making, scalable analyses for neural data, and randomized algorithms.
-Previously, I received an MPhil in Engineering at the University of Cambridge as part of the [Computational and Biological Learning Lab](http://learning.eng.cam.ac.uk/Public/) where I was advised by Mate Lengyel.
-Before that, I obtained a B.S. in electrical engineering from Michigan State University.
+I am a postdoc in statistics at Stanford University, where I work with Scott Linderman and David Sussillo on models of neural dynamics and on brain computer interfaces.
+Before that, I obtained a PhD in Neuroscience at Princeton University.
+At Princeton I was advised by Jonathan Pillow and worked on a variety of topics in statistical neuroscience in the [Pillow Lab](https://pillowlab.princeton.edu/).
+I additionally collaborated with Ryan Adams in the [Laboratory for Intelligent Probabilistic Systems](http://lips.cs.princeton.edu/).
+Previously, I received an MPhil in Engineering at the University of Cambridge as part of the [Computational and Biological Learning Lab](http://learning.eng.cam.ac.uk/Public/) where I was advised by Mate Lengyel, and a B.S. in electrical engineering from Michigan State University.